Home / Campus / Energy

 Energy, Efficiency, and Emissions

-Caltech operates its own power plant to generate electricity, and now exports more electricity than it imports.
-Meanwhile, consumption of electricity on campus has decreased over the long term.
-And campus studies and infrastructure investments are laying the groundwork for a significant change in utility systems that would reduce emissions.
+Caltech operates its own power plant to generate electricity and generally exports more electricity than it imports.
+Meanwhile, consumption of electricity on campus has stabilized over the long term and decreased on a per square foot basis as the campus has grown.
+A recent announcement on decarbonization plans for energy supply and distribution will fundamentally change the campus.

 Energy Efficiency